department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 #### Is/Is Not
 This repository
 - IS responsible for automated configuration of health checks.
-- IS NOT responsible for Statuspage, PagerDuty, or Slack configuration.
+- IS NOT responsible for Statuspage, PagerDuty, or Slack configuration, e.g. this repository would link check api.va.gov/services/fhir/v0/dstu2/metadata to the _on-call-support_ escalation policy in PagerDuty, but not define the escalation policy itself.
 - IS NOT responsible for _in VA network_ checks, e.g. DNS look up of internal assets.

 #### Check Requirements